zunzun/pyeq2/Examples/Cluster/README.txt

 to run jobs on the remote cluster nodes.
 The examples will import pyeq2, so that must be available for import on the remote nodes.
-I personally used the command "pip unstall pyeq2" (after installing scipy).
+I personally used the command "pip install pyeq2" (after installing scipy).